 HI, I'M JANE

-I am a fashion fanatic, matcha lover, spin enthusiast and a stage mom for my golden retriever, Beau.
-I am a dual-citizen of the UK and Canada (thanks, Dad), but I was born and raised in Toronto, Ontario.
+I am a fashion fanatic, coffee lover, spin enthusiast and a stage mom for my golden retriever, Beau.
+I am a dual-citizen of Canada and the UK (thanks, Dad), but I was born and raised in Toronto.
 I grew up playing competitive sports, ultimately falling in love with volleyball and competing at a national level.
 I started modelling at age 15, and took a gap year after graduating high school to move to Milan and pursue my career in a full-time capacity.
 I am currently a psychology & media studies student at Queen's University.
 I’ve just finished a semester abroad at University College Maastricht in The Netherlands, and will be returning to Queen’s for my fourth and final year in September.